Travel to India during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid situation?

 India is currently at the center of the global crisis, although numbers appear to be falling now, offering some brief respite.
-In the week leading up to June 19, 464,391 new cases were registered — down from the previous week’s 700,473, and significantly lower than the record 2,737,058 in the week leading up to May 8.
+In the week leading up to June 25, 371,652 new cases were registered — down from the 700,473 registered two weeks earlier, and significantly lower than the record 2,737,058 in the week leading up to May 8.
 At the start of May, new case numbers were regularly topping 400,000 every day — the record stands at 414,188, registered on May 6 — but on June 10, that number had dropped to 92,291.
 However, experts suggest the real number is much higher than those cases officially recorded.
 Eyewitnesses have reported an unprecedented number of bodies in and around the holy Ganges river.

 The northwestern state of Rajasthan, like several others, has announced a temporary lockdown, while the positivity rate in the western state of Goa has been more than 50%.